The Caisa Drum / HandPan - The German-Made 'Hang Drum' Alternative

 Named ‘Caisa’, after a Trinidad carnival chant, the Caisa is the HandPan made by, ‘Bill Brown’, of ‘Kaisos Steel Drums’, based in Germany.

-One of the first HandPan to appear, following in the wake of the PANArt Hang, the Caisa has become an increasingly popular instrument among HandPan enthusiasts, and musician.
-With popular tunings being the ‘Cosma’ tuning, and the 432Hz Caisa, ‘OM”.
+One of the first HandPan to appear, following in the wake of the PANArt Hang, the Caisa is an instrument that brings very much its own voice and identity to the world of HandPan, with popular tunings being the ‘Cosma’ tuning, and the 432Hz Caisa, ‘OM”.

 With a diameter of 58-60cm, the Caisa HandPan is considerably larger than the PANArt Hang, and is notable for the bottom of the HandPan, which differs considerably from the Standard ‘Gu’ style underneath; common to most HandPan.
 With the Caisa’s bottom featuring a central screw-fitting for the insertion of a small wooden stand, which gives the Caisa a mushroom-like look.
 And also has three holes for the use of a snare-type stand.